Freedom and Constraints in the K3 Landscape: Introduction

 In the following subsection we summarize some outstanding issues related to the large landscape of string vacua and the problem of predictability in this context.
 In brief, the message of this paper is that in this special corner of the string landscape the space of string theory compactifications has a very simple organizing principle.
-Given the parameterization of the allowed space of models in terms of the matrix $m$, in this region of the landscape in a sense ``anything goes'', in that any negative-semidefinite matrix $m$ satisfying the linear tadpole constraint can be realized in string theory.
+Given the parameterization of the allowed space of models in terms of the intersection matrix $m$, in this region of the landscape there is both freedom and constraint, in that \emph{any} negative-semidefinite matrix $m$ that determines an even lattice $\M$ of rank $\leq 10$ can be realized in string theory, provided that $\M$ has no $-2$ vectors and satisfies the linear tadpole constraint.
 Furthermore, up to some limited discrete redundancy, any allowed low-energy physics structure is realized in a unique way up to dualities.
-While such a simple framework is unlikely to extend to the whole string landscape in any forseeable fashion, this gives an example of a part of the landscape where underlying mathematical structure gives great simplicity to the discrete variety of allowed string theory solutions.
+While such a simple framework is unlikely to extend to the whole string landscape in any foreseeable fashion, this gives an example of a part of the landscape where underlying mathematical structure gives great simplicity to the discrete variety of allowed string theory solutions.

 The structure of the rest of this paper is as follows: In Section \ref{sec:basics} we review the basic geometry of K3.
 In Section \ref{sec:models} we describe the class of type I magnetized brane models of interest.
 The 6D dimensionally reduced physics of these models is described in Section \ref{sec:6D}.
-The existence of models for any negative-semidefinite even matrix satisfying the tadpole constraint is demonstrated using Nikulin's theorems in Section \ref{sec:theory}.
+The existence of models for any negative-semidefinite even matrix of rank $\leq 10$ that satisfies the tadpole constraint is demonstrated using Nikulin's theorems in Section \ref{sec:theory}.
 A systematic approach to enumeration of models including the determination of discrete redundancies is presented in Section \ref{sec:enumeration}, along with some explicit examples.
 In Section \ref{sec:dialamodel} we show how all models with particular desirable features such as a specific low-energy gauge group or matter content can be efficiently enumerated.
 Concluding remarks appear in Section \ref{sec:conclusions}.
 Appendices contain additional technical material on the structure of the lattice $\lattice$ and Nikulin's lattice embedding theorems.